Fire services

 If you're involved in local legal matters, get professional advice.
 Know your rights and responsibilities, especially in family law matters like:

-These activities are illegal in Syria:
+These activities are illegal:

 If you wish to preach a religion other than Islam, get local advice.
 Restrictions can apply.